PlagueHO/LabBuilder/docs/Get-LabVMTemplateVHD.md

 ## OUTPUTS

-Returns an array of LabVMTemplateVHD objects.
+### Returns an array of LabVMTemplateVHD objects

-It will return Null if the TemplateVHDs node does not exist or contains no TemplateVHD nodes.
+It will return Null if the TemplateVHDs node does not exist or contains no TemplateVHD nodes

 ## NOTES